Trainee Curriculum & Experience

 • Continuation of Core QISE Course

-• Attend or present at a local or regional conference
+• Attend or Present at a Local/Regional Conference

 Summer Semester